OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 -----------------------------------------

-Some users might have a need or a wish to split their suricata.yaml file in to separate files, this is available via the 'include' and '!include' keyword.
+Some users might have a need or a wish to split their suricata.yaml file into separate files, this is available via the 'include' and '!include' keyword.
 The first example is of taking the contents of the outputs section and storing them in outputs.yaml.